OLD KILN

 According to the Fine Arts department, a group of Brahman priests lived on the opposite

-Wat Phraw was once located.
-A
+Wat Phrao was once located.
+A market

-that they crossed the river and used this site for ceremonies involving the elephant kraal.
+they crossed the river and used this site for ceremonies involving the elephant kraal.

 The kiln and Brahman shrine have both been renovated recently.
 Mahouts from the